stoplightio/spectral/README.md

 ### What is the difference between Spectral and Speccy

 [Speccy](https://github.com/wework/speccy) was a great inspiration for Spectral, but was designed to work only with OpenAPI v3.
-Spectral can apply rules to _any_ JSON/YAML object (including OpenAPI v2 and v3) through the use of [JSONPath](http://goessner.net/articles/JsonPath/) `given` parameters.
-Some rule types have been enhanced to be a little more flexible along with being able to create your own rules based on the built-in functions, and we've added the ability to define custom functions too.
+Spectral can apply rules to _any_ JSON/YAML object (including OpenAPI v2/v3 and AsyncAPI).

+Speccy has been abandoned, but Spectral is steaming ahead, adding loads of functionality like custom functions, exceptions, and AsyncAPI support.

 ## Contributing

-If you are interested in contributing to Spectral itself, check out our [contributing docs](CONTRIBUTING.md) to get started.
+If you are interested in contributing to Spectral, check out [CONTRIBUTING.md](CONTRIBUTING.md).

-If you are using Spectral in your project and want to be listed in the examples section, we encourage you to open an [issue](https://github.com/stoplightio/spectral/issues).

 ### Integrations

 - [Stoplight Studio](https://stoplight.io/studio) uses Spectral to validate and lint OpenAPI documents.
-- [Spectral GitHub Action](https://github.com/stoplightio/spectral-action), lints documents in your repo, built by [Vincenzo Chianese](https://github.com/XVincentX/)
+- [Spectral GitHub Action](https://github.com/stoplightio/spectral-action), lints documents in your repo, built by [Vincenzo Chianese](https://github.com/XVincentX/).
+- [VS Code Spectral](https://github.com/stoplightio/vscode-spectral), all the power of Spectral without leaving VS Code.

 ## Licence

 Spectral is 100% free and open-source, under the [MIT license](LICENSE).
 Use it however you want.

 This package is [Treeware](https://treeware.earth).
-If you use it in production, then we ask that you [**buy the world a tree**](https://plant.treeware.earth/stoplightio/spectral) to thank us for our work.
-By contributing to the Treeware forest you’ll be creating employment for local families and restoring wildlife habitats.
+If you use it in production, then we ask that you [**buy the world a tree**](https://plant.treeware.earth/stoplightio/spectral) - the office has enough coffee already!

 ## Thanks